Active Prompt Learning with Vision-Language Model Priors: Proposed Active Prompt Learning

 In the initial round, we consume the entire budget $B$ to request annotations for all candidate images in $\mathcal{Q}$.
 Here, $t$ is replaced by $t_{r-1}$, and $\mathcal{Q}$ by $\mathcal{Q}_r$ for a subsequent round $r$.

 \textbf{Subsequent rounds with increasing $K$.} To enhance the diversity in the selected data, we introduce a progressively increasing $K$ based on round $r$, \ie $K = B \times r$.
 This linear increase in $K$ ensures that at least $B$ clusters remain unlabeled in each round, allowing for the selection of clusters not included in previous rounds.
 However, due to the inaccuracy of clustering in earlier rounds, samples previously assigned to different clusters may now be classified into the same cluster.
-To address these instances, we prioritize the larger clusters among all unlabeled clusters.
+To address these cases, we prioritize larger clusters by sorting all unlabeled clusters by size and selecting the top-$K$ clusters.
+Ablation studies on $K$ are in the Appendix~\ref{app:kmeans}.